Apply through Clearing

 This course includes the sandwich year options of:

 - Our programme is Accredited by JAMES, who represent the Association of Professional Recording Services (APRS), the Music Producers Guild (MPG) and Associate Industry Bodies.

-- Develop excellent technical skills over the course of your degree, and benefit from our high quality studio, listening room, venue and sound resources including those by SSL, Yamaha, Avid, Focusrite, Quested, Genelec, Neumann, TLA, Lexicon and Drawmer to name but a few.
+- Develop excellent technical skills over the course of your degree, and benefit from our professional grade studios, edit and listening rooms, and sound resources including those by AMS Neve, SSL, Avid, Focusrite, PMC, Adam, Genelec, Neumann, TLA, Lexicon and Drawmer to name but a few.

 - Excellent industry input is built into the design of the degree awards from a huge number of areas within the wider music industry.